sam-the-tutor/celo-dao-tutorial/README.md

 ```

 Next, we delcare the `executeProposal()` function which allows the proposer of a proposal to execute it.
 The function first checks that the;
-* proposer is the one calling the function,
+* proposer is the one calling the function
-* proposal has not been executed yet,
+* proposal has not been executed yet
-* number of "yes" votes is greater than the number of "no" votes.
+* number of "yes" votes is greater than the number of "no" votes

 If all of these conditions are met, the function sets the `executed` flag to true, indicating that the proposal has been executed.
 Any actions described in the proposal can now be performed.